manala/manalize/README.md

 #### diff

-The `diff` command allows you to get a patch representing the diff between your current project configuration and the ones that would have been provided by your current version of the `manalize` binary.
+The `diff` command allows you to get a patch representing the diff between your current project configuration and the one that your current version of the `manalize` binary would have provided.

 Getting the diff:
 ```